sadi2003q/Axamise/src/services/Authentication/README.md

 ## Overview

-The primary goal of this module is to centralize all authentication-related operations, such as user login, signup, and admin-specific user management.
+The primary goal of this module is to centralize all authentication-related operations, such as user LOGIN, SIGNUP, and admin-specific user management.
 By using abstract base classes and a factory, we ensure that the core business logic is separated from the client-side implementation, making it easy to manage and extend.

 ## Folder Structure